PGA Tour Golf III – Review

 Graphics

 Madden ’92’s competitors released in 1991 were Tecmo Bowl (NES) and Mike Ditka Power Football (Mega Drive).
-I haven’t played either of those games and so cannot compare playability, but I do feel that Mike Ditka Power Football’s graphics are slightly better than Madden ’92.
-That’s not taking away from Madden ’92 which I think looks very good.
+I haven’t played either of those games and so cannot compare playability, but I do think that Mike Ditka Power Football’s graphics are slightly better than Madden ’92.
+That’s not taking away from Madden ’92 which I think looks very good and has very smooth vertical scrolling.

 Music doesn’t play a big role in this game, and one can live without the SFX.
 I tended to listen to a podcast or stick on some music.